pjg11/CTF-Writeups/2022-Unlock-The-City/technical-debt.md

 ![](images/td-reply1.png)

-So the second request starts from byte 4608 and requests 3072 bytes more, making the total to the original 7680 bytes.
+So the second request starts from byte 4608 and requests 3072 bytes more, making the total 7680 bytes.
 It receives an end of file error because the image file is only 7527 bytes in size.

 ![](images/td-reply2.png)

-This is not much of an issue for us, as combining the bytes from both these requests should result in the final image!
+Combining the bytes from both these requests should result in the final image!
 So I exported the data from the two FPRead reply packets, (they contained all the fragments together) and combined the exported files as one file.

 ```bash
 $ cat fragment1.bin fragment2.bin > image1.bin